emmanuellekamwa/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

 > This repo includes intial code for social media app with basic styling.
 Its purpose is to be a starting point for Microverse students.
+In this project, a user should be able to create an account, log into that account, be able to send a friendship request, accept friendship requests and reject friendship requests.

 ## Built With